 This project is a strong combination of teaching and research activities, which would provide students with an opportunity for hands-on experience with ecological engineering.
 I built an outdoor compound named “Wetland Mesocosm Compound” on the west campus of the GMU campus.
 The compound has been used for teaching and research activities for my students, scholars, visitors, and K-12 student summer internships over the past several years.
 Especially, my relatively new course, Ecological Sustainability, used the compound to establish a long-term research mesocosms (a set of 60 wetland mesocosm, 150 gallon each).
 I have developed a program in my course that undergraduate students are required to present their semester-long project outcomes to local K-12 students invited at the end of the semester to improve their science communication skills.
 This proved to be beneficial to K-12 students as well.
 It is an on-going research subject as well in collaboration with the Students as Scholars program at GMU.

-The 100th Meridian Project
+The 100th Meridian Project -the drama of water

 This is a unique research collaboration between art, science, and engineering at Geroge Mason University.
 It is sponsored by Provost Multidisciplinary Research Initiative.
 I'm a co-PI of the project, collaborating with CVPA and CHSS.
 Here's a brief description of the project: "The American West is parched.
 We were warned, as early as the 1870’s, when explorer John Wesley Powell explored the entirety of the Colorado River and came to a controversial conclusion.
 Travel with us now down a river more complex than even the Colorado – the river of American history, whose tributaries are science, policy, high finance, environmentalism, and more – in an effort to understand how Powell’s discoveries were made and, perhaps more crucially for the present day, why they were ignored.
 Along the way, we may be inspired to wonder whether there are any contemporary parallels to the 19th and 20th centuries’ willful rejection of sound scientific guidance.
 Supported by Mason’s Office of the Provost Multidisciplinary Research Initiative, and in collaboration with Fall For the Book, the College of Science, the College of Visual and Performing Arts, and a growing number of partners – academic, community and corporate, the Project proposes to discover not only new insights into how science is translated into action or condemned to oblivion, but also to create a collaborative research protocol that can be applied in an ongoing process to any number of critical issues in the contemporary world."